 Located on the edge of the Al Quoz Industrial area and close to the Al Khail Road, Dubai International School (DIS) Al Quoz opened in 1998 and is well placed to provide schooling from a wide area, including the traditional areas of Jumeirah and Umm Suqeim, as well as for those students coming from further afield.

-The school currently looks just under 2,200 students male and female, of whom around two thirds come from the local, Emirati population.
+The school educates just under 2,100 male and female students, of whom around two thirds come from the local, Emirati population.
 Almost all students come from Arabic families.
 The school employs 132 mainly Lebanese teachers, together with a further 21 teaching assistants.
-Staff turnover at the school was 22% - on the high end of average for Dubai schools.
+Staff turnover at the school was 27% - above the average of 20-22% for Dubai schools and higher than a year ago when it was 22%.
+High staff turnover is always a concern as it indicates a lack of stability and staff satisfaction.
 The staff:student ratio of 1:16 should allow for a reasonably personalised approach to students.

 The vision of the school states that; "DIS, in partnership with parents and community, will strive to prepare every student to be a lifelong learner and a productive citizen".
 Its mission is "DIS is committed to provide education following international standards yet adhering to local values and traditions".
 Whilst DIS offers a US curriculum, this is a school that is very much aimed at a predominantly Arabic population.